vicnx/MoneyControl_Firebase_React/README.md

   <img alt="Firebase" src="https://img.shields.io/badge/-Firebase-333333?style=flat&logo=firebase" />
 </p>

-This project is still in development.
+> This project is still in development.

 > It is a website based on the [Monefy](https://monefy.me) mobile application in which you can have control of your expenses/income.

+> The project is currently best viewed on mobile devices.

 ### ✨ [Demo](https://vicnx.github.io/MoneyControl_Firebase_React/)